Vis Gay Travel

 Even though I stayed on a sailboat, it was easy to figure out the best area to stay.
-You’ll fall in love with Vis even more by staying along one of the adorable residential streets just like these Vis Airbnb Rentals, not too far from the port.
+You’ll fall in love with Vis even more by staying along one of the adorable residential streets just like these Vis VRBO rentals, not too far from the port.

 If you’re taking part in a gay sailing trip as I did, make sure to bring some anti-nausea medicine!
 The water in the port was quite rough the day and night I stayed in Vis; I got a little seasick!

 Luckily there are several pharmacies nearby if you forget.
 Note that not every island has a pharmacy, so if you’re going to a smaller island, prepare yourself!